Redcentric is listed in PeeringDB, which is the industry standard database for peering information for

 Redcentric has an open peering policy, subject to certain technical, commercial and legal requirements.
 Technical requirements for peering are below:

-Redcentric carries customer traffic over its network as close to its customers as possible.
+Redcentric carries customer traffic over it’s network as close to it’s customers as possible.
 It is advisable that peering partners adopt a similar policy.
-Redentric therefore suggest that where multiple peering points are present, the peering relationship take advantage of these.
+Redcentric therefore suggest that where multiple peering points are present, the peering relationship take advantage of these.

-TThe current version of this document suggests that peering partners set a max-prefix limit for IPv4 of 60 routes and a max-prefix limit of 15 for IPv6 routes.
+The current version of this document suggest that peering partners set a max-prefix limit for IPv4 of 100 routes and a max-prefix limit of 25 for IPv6 routes.

 Redcentric advises that in the interests of Internet security, MD5 passwords and TTL hop count limitations are used.
 Although this is not enforced as a policy it is strongly suggested peering partners consider these additional requirements.

-If you wish to setup peering with Redcentric please send an email to email@example.com stating ASN number, and peering points where you would like to peer.
+If you wish to setup peering with Redcentric please send and email to email@example.com stating the peering points where you would like to peer and a link to your PeeringDB object.